Football Shooting Drills

 Setup:

 1. Use cones to mark three boxes at the top of the penalty area.
-The squares should be 10-15 feet wide and there should be about 20 feet between each box.
+The squares should be 10-15 feet wide with about 20 feet between each box.

 2. The distance from the goal will depend on the age and skills of the players.